ihumphrey/Xi-cam/docs/source/gui-plugin.md

 ### Workflows

-In Xi-cam a `Workflow` represents a way to organize a set of processes (with inputs and outputs) and execute these processes.
+In Xi-CAM a `Workflow` represents a way to organize a set of processes (with inputs and outputs) and execute these processes.
 Here, a process is a `ProcessingPlugin`.
 You will want to create a Workflow when you want to parameterize and perform processes (i.e. operations) on your data.